THIS EXHIBITION RAN FROM 1 MARCH 2013 - 27 MAY 2013.

-Regarded as the father of modern fashion photography, 2013 marks the centenary of Norman Parkinson’s birth.
+Regarded as the father of modern fashion photography, 2013 marked the centenary of Norman Parkinson’s birth.
 Many of the tropes that are now commonplace in print and online images – exotic locations, unexpected props and weird juxtapositions – were introduced in the extraordinary photographs he took before and after the Second World War.
 Beyond the glamour that for many defines his work, he was also an incisive and skilful portrait photographer.
-This National Theatre exhibition will cover all aspects of his long career until his death in 1990.
+This National Theatre exhibition covered all aspects of his long career until his death in 1990.

 In association with Corbis, the National Theatre’s Photographic Images Partner

 The Art of Travel 1951 Corbis/© Norman Parkinson Ltd courtesy of the Norman Parkinson Archive